samuel-jimenez/GramEditor/docs/src/development/debuggers.md

 ## Release build profile considerations

-By default, builds using the release profile (release is the profile used for production builds, i.e. nightly, preview, and stable) include limited debug info.
+By default, builds using the release profile (release is the profile used for production builds, i.e. stable) include limited debug info.

 This is done by setting the `profile.(release).debug` field in the root `Cargo.toml` field to `"limited"`.